Pick a Struggle

 Tennis podcast featuring casual, semi-respectable conversations about the ATP & WTA.

-Unknown Host hosts The Body Serve, a sports show with 300 episodes published.
+Unknown Host hosts The Body Serve, a society show with 300 episodes published.

 The 2026 Wimbledon tournament kicks off Monday, and along with it comes the disorienting experience of seeing the name Serena Williams in a singles draw again.
 Expectations are all over the place as she opens against the